Onyx-Protocol/Onyx/docs/protocol/specifications/ca.md

 ### Asset Range Proof

-The asset range proof demonstrates that a given [asset ID commitment](#asset-id-commitment) commits to one of the asset IDs specified in the transaction inputs.
+The asset range proof (ARP) demonstrates that a given [asset ID commitment](#asset-id-commitment) commits to one of the asset IDs specified in the transaction inputs.
 A [whole-transaction validation procedure](#validate-assets-flow) makes sure that all of the declared asset ID commitments in fact belong to the transaction inputs.

 Asset range proof can be [non-confidential](#non-confidential-asset-range-proof) or [confidential](#confidential-asset-range-proof).